Last Updated: 191115

 - Rangers surprise opponents 50% of the time (increasing their opponent’s chance of being surprised by 1, e.g. surprised on 1-3 in d6 instead of 1-2 in d6) due to their stealth.
-This definition doesn’t explicitly include conditions to surprise, but rangers can’t surprise opponents aware of their companions and thus includes same range requirement as elves and halflings that rangers must be at least 90’ in advance.
+This definition doesn’t explicitly include conditions, but rangers can’t surprise opponents aware of their companions and thus includes same distance requirement as elves and halflings—rangers must be at least 90’ in advance.
 Armor however is not a factor for rangers.

-- Barbarians increase their opponents’ chance of being surprised by 1 (increasing their opponents range by 1, e.g. surprised on 1-3 in d6 instead of 1-2 in d6) due to their stealth, with an additional 1-point increase if also familiar terrain (e.g. surprised on 1-4 in d6 instead of 1-2 in d6), due to their ability to hide in known terrain).
-This definition doesn’t define other conditions permitting surprise, but barbarians can’t surprise opponents aware of their companions and thus includes same range requirement as elves, halflings, and rangers that they must be at least 90’ in advance.
+- Barbarians increase their opponents’ chance of being surprised by 1 (increasing their opponents range by 1, e.g. surprised on 1-3 in d6 instead of 1-2 in d6) due to their stealth, with an additional 1-point increase if also familiar terrain (e.g. surprised on 1-4 in d6 instead of 1-2 in d6), due to their ability to hide in known terrain.
+This definition doesn’t define other required conditions, but barbarians can’t surprise opponents aware of their companions and thus includes same range requirement as elves, halflings, and rangers—they must be at least 90’ in advance.
 Armor is not a factor for barbarians.

 Modifiers are cumulative when dissimilar.
 Example: A lone invisible elf not wearing metal armor comes upon an orc.
 The standard chance of being surprised is 1-2 in d6.
 For the orc, its range is increased due to the elf (+2), but not further increased due to the elf’s invisibility (+1); the orc will be surprised if it rolls 1-4 in d6.
 The elf rolls a 2, and the orc rolls a 4.
 The Elf is surprised for 2 segments, the orc for 4.
 For the first two segments they stare at each other, after which time the elf has 2 segments (the maximum) to act before beginning standard initiative.

-In the example above, if the elf had a Dexterity of 17 and was only lightly encumbered, the elf would reduce the number of rounds it was surprised by 2, and (except that I limit the number of actions to 2) would have all 4 segments to act.
+In the example above, if the elf had a Dexterity of 17 and only lightly encumbered, the elf would reduce the number of segments it was surprised by 2, and (except that I limit the number of actions to 2) would have all 4 segments to act.